ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ### Specify a gen3 Profile

 For most g3t commands, you need to specify the gen3-client profile you want to use.
-This ensures that you are uploading to the right platform with the right credentials.
+This ensures that you are uploading projects to the right platform with the right credentials.
 There are two ways to set your profile...

 To set a profile using an environmental variable:
 ```sh